How to Make Chicken Chili

 - cream cheese

-How to Make Cream Cheese Chicken Chili
+How to Make Creamy Chicken Chili

 First, heat olive oil in a large dutch-oven over high heat.
 Add chicken thighs, and cook until no longer pink on the outside.
 Next, add onions and cook for a few minutes until soft.